 BEGINNING VISUAL BASIC is presented using a combination of over 400 pages of color course notes and actual Visual Basic examples.
 No prior programming experience is necessary, but familiarity with doing common tasks using Microsoft Windows is expected.

-The course requires either Windows 7, 8, or 10, ability to view and print documents saved in Microsoft Word format, and the free Visual Studio 2015 Community Edition.
+The course requires the Microsoft Windows operating system, ability to view and print documents saved in Microsoft Word format, and the free Visual Studio 2015 Community Edition.
 Click here for our older Visual Basic Express 2012 Edition.

 ORDERING AND DELIVERY OPTIONS